yousefoqal/Lab7/README.md

 ### Executive Summary

 ### File Compression
 The reason people compress there files because there are many advantages.
 Compressing files can make the file smaller in size and you can also send the file to a differnt computer faster.
+When i compressed the svg file the file size went from 295 kb to 130 kb.
+When you compress a SVG file the the file quality doesnt change.
+If you compress a JPG file the file size doesn't decrease as much as the SVG and by compressing a JPG file you lose some of the  quality of the file.
+### Python OOP
+The shark class has two main functions associated with it. one for swimming and one for being awesome.
+You can take a shark class and use to make an object or an instance of it.
+Using a shark class can give you the blueprint for an object.
+When you make a shark pattern when you run a program with the program wont get returned.
+The constructor method is used to initialize data.
+It is run as soon as an object of a class is instantiated.
+Classes are simmilar to blueprints or a prototype that you can use to make an object.
+You can define classes by using the class keyword.
+An object is an instance of a class.
+The object helps the methods run the program.
+The meaning of "instantiate an object from a class" is that when an object is instanted the variables and methods of the object will run the class.